TI4-Online/TI4-TTPG/README.md

 * run ``yarn setup``
 * run ``yarn dev`` or ``yarn watch``

-# Bundling

-if you run ``yarn bundle`` it will package build your scripts from the ``src/`` folder, build the ``node_modules`` folder that TTPG will need, and take the contents of your ``assets/`` and throw it into a Zip file within ``bundles/``.

-you can also run ``yarn build`` to get a Production build of your mod into TTPG for adding to mod.io

-# Getting your scripts into TTPG
+# Getting your work-in-progress into TTPG

 ``yarn dev`` will copy (or transpile) the code within the /src directory and throw it into TTPG.
 It will be a one time operation.
 If you make a change to scripts within /src  you will need to run it again.

 ``yarn watch`` however, will run in your terminal and watch for changes.
 If you edit a file in /src it will live update the scripts in TTPG's folder.

+# Bundling

+if you run ``yarn bundle`` it will package build your scripts from the ``src/`` folder, build the ``node_modules`` folder that TTPG will need, and take the contents of your ``assets/`` and throw it into a Zip file within ``bundles/``.

+you can also run ``yarn build`` to get a Production build of your mod into TTPG for adding to mod.io

 # Cleaning